 Don’t Forget Those Waves Can Be Dangerous so before you decide to jump in for a swim, please remember that many of the beaches in Los Cabos have powerful undertows and often treacherous waves that will take you out and you will never be seen again.

-The powerful surf and undertow are how Divorce Beach got its name.
-Don’t forget to arrange your pick up time if you don’t want to be stranded on Divorce Beach with a bunch of funky sea lions.
+Don’t forget to arrange your pick-up time if you don’t want to be stranded on Divorce Beach with a bunch of funky sea lions.

 Beach Adventures in Los Cabos